ife-david/SQL_PROJECT_JOB_POSTING_DATA_ANALYSIS/README.md

 ![Top Paying Jobs](https://github.com/ife-david/SQL_PROJECT_JOB_POSTING_DATA_ANALYSIS/blob/main/assets/paying_jobs.png)

-*Bar graph representing the top 10 paying jobs by their salary.
-Chatgpt helped me in creating the visuals*
+*Bar graph representing the top 10 paying jobs by their salary.*

 ### 2. Top Skillsets often required by employers
 Different jobs have their different requirements; that is the skills necessary for the role.
 From this data, I have been able to identify the skills that employers look out for the most.